PaulStoffregen/WS2812Capture/readme.md

 * `myleds.getPixel(index)`

     Return the RGB or RGBW data for a single pixel.
-Data is always giving in RGB or WRGB (white in upper 24 bits) format.
+Data is always given in RGB or WRGB (white in upper 24 bits) format.

 ## Detailed Timing Functions